 2. Injections Of Immunosuppressive Drugs Or Corticosteroids

 Corticosteroids and immunosuppressant drugs, such as methotrexate and cyclosporine, are sometimes used to treat alopecia areata (12).
-These medications are directly injected into the balding or thinning area (under the dermis) to help the hair regrow.
+These medications are directly injected into the balding or thinning area (under the dermis) to stop inflammation, which, in turn, may promote hair regrowth.
 The injections may need to be administered every 4 to 8 weeks or more often.